icpc/ccs-specs/docs/master/readme.md

-This repository contains a set of related specifications for interoperability between different contest control systems and tooling that interact with it.
-These specifications have been designed and used in the contest of the ICPC Word Finals, and have also been used at various (sub)regionals; they are meant to be useful outside an ICPC context as well.
+This repository contains a set of related specifications for interoperability between different contest control systems and tooling that interacts with it.
+These specifications have been designed and used in the contest of the ICPC World Finals, and have also been used at various (sub)regionals; they are meant to be useful outside an ICPC context as well.